mafarah1/Keeper/README.md

 # Keeper
-An enhanced Google Keep clone built with the MERN stack
+A enhanced Google Keep clone built with the MERN stack